 (5) Where any land is comprised within an area to which the Commission considers that this section should apply and is land to which the Heritage of Western Australia Act 1990 applies, the Commission is to satisfy the Minister before seeking approval to the declaration of that land as a planning control area that full disclosure has been made to, and consultations concluded with, the Heritage Council as to the likely effect of the declaration as regards places to which that Act applies.

 [Section 112 amended by No. 52 of 2006 s.
-6.]
+6; No. 28 of 2010 s.
+58.]

 113. Declaration may be amended or revoked